 In a database of search listings in which each search listing is associated with an advertiser and includes at least one search term and a bid amount by the advertiser, search listings generating a match with the search request are identified.

 A predetermined number of identified search listings is selected according to the bid amount for a display to the searcher.

 The identified search listings are arranged for display in a random order as the search result list.

 The search result list is then communicated to the searcher.

-Parts of this patent application read like a snapshot of what the web was like before Google even used advertising.
-There’s a lot of optimism in the section labeled “Background of the Invention.”
+This patent application read like a snapshot of what the web was like before Google even used advertising.
+For example, there’s a lot of optimism in the section labeled “Background of the Invention.”
 Would Goto have been where Google is right now if things had gone a little differently?
 It’s hard to tell.